alessandragni/DropoutMultilevelFunct/README.md

 **Files:**
 - `simulation.R` — Main script to run the complete simulation pipeline for different runs over different parameter settings
-- `analysis.R` — Summarizes and visualizes simulation outcomes
+- `analysis.R` — Summarizes and visualizes simulation outcomes across simulations
+- `PlotsSimulation.R` - Main functions for plotting the simulation output and reproducing the Figures in Section 3
 - `simulate_once.R` — Runs a single instance of the simulation (one run, for a particular parameter set up)
 - `utils.R` — Utility functions for `simulate_once.R`